 - Virtual workloads (i.e., virtual machines, containers)

 - Third-party tools and integrations

 - The inventory should include the application owner information, which can be used to conduct a more detailed interview.

 An accurate inventory will help build a successful migration strategy.
 A combination of tools and/or interviews can be leveraged to create and validate the inventory.

-Note: Tools such as the vSphere Client, PowerCLI, vRealize Operations Manager, vRealize Operations Cloud, Internal Change Management Databases (CMDB), and other third-party solutions can be used to gather an inventory of both physical and virtual workloads.
+Note: Tools such as the vSphere Client, PowerCLI, vRealize Operations Manager, VMware Aria Operations, Internal Change Management Databases (CMDB), and other third-party solutions can be used to gather an inventory of both physical and virtual workloads.